5 Best VPN Chrome Extensions in 2018 (that actually work!)

 All in all, this extension is perfect for first-timers, all with an easy-to-use menu that won’t have you scratching your head.
 But there are better options out there if you’re looking for a good balance between privacy and security for Chrome.

 If you want to try the full SaferVPN package, there’s a 30-day money-back guarantee.
 Test it out — you have a whole month to get refunded!
+Or, see what others who have tried SaferVPN have to say.

 Best free alternative